Jackie Pement

-Jacquelynne (Jackie) Pement (born May 10, 1946 in Drumheller, Alberta) is a Canadian former politician, who represented the electoral district of Bulkley Valley-Stikine in the Legislative Assembly of British Columbia from 1991 to 1996.
+Jacquelynne (Jackie) Pement (born May 10, 1946 in Drumheller, Alberta) is a former Canadian politician, who represented the electoral district of Bulkley Valley-Stikine in the Legislative Assembly of British Columbia from 1991 to 1996.
 She was a member of the New Democratic Party.

 She served as Minister of Transportation and Highways in the Executive Council of British Columbia from 1993 to 1996.